tonytvo/blog-generator/content/blog/asset-allocation-summary/index.md

 - International equity provides currency diversification

-- Global equity invests in both US and international.
-Not usually a good idea unless you have a very small amount of money want diversification from 1 fund
+- Global equity invests in both US and internationally.
+Not usually a good idea unless you have a very small amount of money and want diversification from 1 fund

 - Good idea to have both US AND International equities in your portfolio at all times.
 You don't know which one will win.
-US won from 1970-2001 then International has won since
+The US won from 1970-2001 then the International has won since

 - Canada's economy is weighted heavily toward finance, energy and basic materials.
 Canada has lots of natural resources and investing in them acts as a hedge against commodity prices